 - Delay: Delay in seconds between image captures.

 - Format: Specify capture save format.
 For all CCDs, only FITS option is available.
 For DSLR cameras, you can an additional option to save in Native format (e.g. RAW or JPEG).

 - ISO: For DSLR cameras, specify the ISO value.

-- Frame: Specify the left (X), top (Y), width (W), and height (H) of the desired CCD frame.
-If you changed the frame dimensions, you can reset it to default values by clicking on the reset button.
+- Frame: Specify the left (X) and top (Y) offset in the frame in pixels.
+You can reset it to default values by clicking on the reset button.